UK's Osborne slams Labour over power freeze plan

-MANCHESTER, England (Reuters) - British finance minister George Osborne criticized proposals by the opposition Labour party to cap utility bills, saying they would prompt companies to raise prices before any limit was imposed and hit investment over the longer term.
+MANCHESTER, England, Sept 30 (Reuters) - British finance minister George Osborne criticized proposals by the opposition Labour party to cap utility bills, saying they would prompt companies to raise prices before any limit was imposed and hit investment over the longer term.

 “Companies would just jack up prices before the freeze, so in the short term prices go up.
 And companies would not invest in this country and build the power stations we need, so in the long term prices go up,” Osborne told the Conservative party’s annual conference.